SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 These idea are not final.
 If you have feedback or ideas, please share them on our [Discord](https://discord.gg/KXf9zen).

+Abilities:
+* Each class (except Novice) has 2 ability slots
+* Holding Shift (key can be changed) when pressing the ability key activates an alternative effect for some abilities.
+This effectively increase the number of slots available.
+* Tier 3 classes retain access to the tier 2 abilities for a total of 4 Abilities
+* With subclass, it is possible to have 8 abilities

 Abilities should do one or more of the following:
 * Have a risk/reward element